PROTECTION. CONTROL.

 More information about general gambling exclusion can be found from Estonian Tax and Customs Board website www.emta.ee

-• By filling in a form at any gambling venue.
+• By filling in a form at any gaming venue.

 More information about the restrictions on gambling could be found on the Lotteries and Gambling Supervisory Inspection website www.iaui.gov.lv